The Information State

 このコンテンツについて

-We’re constantly told that disinformation is everywhere and that it’s ruining our democracy.
+We’re often told that disinformation is everywhere and that it’s endangering our democracy.
 But what if the war on disinformation itself is really just a weapon to squash any and all legitimate dissent?

 An alliance between government and tech companies formed to wage the war on terror has evolved into an unholy new kind of technocratic state and turned against America’s own citizens.
-In short, the information war came home and completely overtook American politics during the hyperpolarization of the Trump era and the isolation of the Covid pandemic.
+Laws signed by President Obama as he left office fused together the media, NGOs, the national security complex, and big tech companies into an unelected ruling party.
+In short, the information war came home and completely overtook American politics during the hyperpolarization of the Trump era and the isolation of the COVID-19 pandemic.
 The Information State is an urgent, necessary book that sounds the alarm on where society is headed in the age of AI if we don’t relearn how to think for ourselves and ask searching questions about whether information can ever be a substitute for truth.